 Tamsin smiled, her eyes lighting up as she did.
 “Mrs. Weasley, I adore your son and wish to remain with him.”
 She turned to Hermione.
 “I mean no offense to you, of course.”

 Hermione was surprised that Tamsin felt like she had to apologize to her.
 She knew that not everyone held the same values that Mrs. Weasley did, though she was more than a little surprised that Charlie was flaunting it right under his mother’s nose.
 She had thought they might have used a little more discretion in the matter instead of placing it where no one could ignore it.

 Bill tried to head off the situation.
 “Charlie, I’ll be marrying Fleur in a few days and even we don’t stay together.”

 Charlie chuckled slightly.
 He exchanged a glance with Tamsin who nodded slightly.
 “Actually, we have something we need to tell you.”

 “Oh my… oh dear Merlin,” Molly began shaking her head.
 “You’ve gotten her in trouble, haven’t you?
 You’ve made her a scarlet woman!
 Charlie!
 I thought I had raised you better than that!”
 She continued fussing as Ron and Hermione hid their smiles, not wanting to become the center of attention at the moment.
 However, she suddenly pointed towards them.
 “What kind of example are you setting for your brother?”
 She hid her face in her hands, unable to look at Charlie.

 Hermione couldn’t understand why Charlie and Tamsin looked amused instead of frightened.
-If Mrs. Weasley was ranting about the state of their relationship...
-She blushed at the thought.
+If Mrs. Weasley had been ranting about the state of their relationship… She blushed at the thought.

 “Is your mother correct?”
 Arthur asked as sternly as anyone could remember.
 His ears had turned pink as he frowned at Charlie.
 “Have you gotten this young lady in trouble?”